LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 ![hl2dm LAN browser](https://raw.githubusercontent.com/LacledesLAN/README.1ST/master/.images/hl2dm-lan-browser.png)

 Invisible game servers will sit empty unless traffic is purposely driven to them.
-While this may be ok in some situations it is not desirable for either public servers or technically disinclined attendees.
+While this may be OK in some situations it is not desirable for either public servers or technically disinclined attendees.

 There are multiple methods to attach a containerized game server to the network; for each method we'll discuss the ramifications on broadcast traffic.